 To configure the certificate connector, you use the Certificate Connector for Microsoft Intune wizard.
 The configuration can start automatically when you choose Configure Now at the end of a certificate connector install, or manually by opening an elevated command prompt and running C:\Program Files\Microsoft Intune\PFXCertificateConnector\ConnectorUI\PFXCertificateConnectorUI.exe.
 An example is provided below.
 The command must be run as an administrator.

 C:\Program Files\Microsoft Intune\PFXCertificateConnector\ConnectorUI\PFXCertificateConnectorUI.exe

 Each time Certificate Connector for Microsoft Intune starts on a server you’ll see the following Welcome page:

-When you run Certificate Connector for Microsoft Intune to modify a previously configure connector, you won’t see the Azure AD Sign In page.
-This is because the connector has already been authenticated to your Azure Active Directory.
+When you run Certificate Connector for Microsoft Intune to modify a previously configure connector, you won’t see the Microsoft Entra sign-in page.
+This is because the connector has already been authenticated to your Microsoft Entra ID.